British and Irish Magnetic Telegraph Company: First connection to Ireland

 For their cable, Magnetic were more careful in testing the insulation of batches of cable than Newall.
 Coils of cable were hung over the side of the dock and left to soak before testing.
 They used a new type of battery for insulation testing that was capable of being used at sea.
 Previously, the test batteries had been lined wooden cases with liquid electrolyte (Daniell cells).
-The new battery comprised a moulded gutta-percha case filled with sand saturated with electrolyte, making it virtually unspillable.
-It was known as the "sand battery".
+The new 'sand battery' comprised a moulded gutta-percha case filled with sand saturated with electrolyte, making it virtually unspillable.
 144 cells were used in series (around 150 V).
 Several suspect portions of insulation were removed and repaired, by opening up the iron wire armouring with Spanish windlasses.
 Newall attempted to lay the Sunderland-made cable, again using the chartered steamer Britannia, in the autumn of 1852.
 The cable was too taut as she sailed from Portpatrick, resulting in the test instruments being dragged into the sea.
 Several delays caused by broken iron wires as the cable was laid, resulted in the ship drifting off course and running out of cable and this attempt too was abandoned.

 Magnetic were successful with a new cable in 1853 over the same route, with Newall this time using the chartered Newcastle collier William Hutt.
 This was a six-core cable and heavier than the 1852 cable, weighing seven tons per mile.
 At over 180 fathom down, it was the deepest cable laid to that date.
 Repairs to the cable in 1861 required 128 splices.
 Tests on pieces of retrieved cable found that the copper wire used was very impure, containing less than 50% copper, despite the Gutta Percha Company specifying 85%.